Properties of Euclidean Space

 - Euclidean space is linear

-- Euclidean space is continous (differeniatable)
+- Euclidean space is continuous (differeniatable)

 Rotations in Euclidean Space